 - Vomiting undigested food eaten a few hours earlier

 Many people with gastroparesis don't have any noticeable signs and symptoms.

 Make an appointment with your doctor if you have any signs or symptoms that worry you.

-It's not always clear what leads to gastroparesis.
-But in many cases, gastroparesis is believed to be caused by damage to a nerve that controls the stomach muscles (vagus nerve).
+It's not always clear what leads to gastroparesis, but in some cases it can be caused by damage to a nerve that controls the stomach muscles (vagus nerve).

-The vagus nerve can be damaged by diseases, such as diabetes, or by surgery to the stomach or small intestine.
+The vagus nerve and its branches can be damaged by diseases, such as diabetes, or by surgery to the stomach or small intestine.